Medically reviewed by Drugs.com. Last updated on Feb 18, 2022.

 Precautions while using tenofovir

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that tenofovir is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that tenofovir is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Do not change your dose or stop taking tenofovir, even for a short time, without talking to your doctor.
+Do not change your dose or stop using tenofovir, even for a short time, without talking to your doctor.

-tenofovir may increase your risk of having broken bones (fractures).
-Ask your doctor about this if you or your child have any concerns.
+Tenofovir may increase your risk of having broken bones (fractures).
+Ask your doctor if you or your child have any concerns about this.